interactiveaudiolab/emphases/README.md

         alignment: The forced phoneme alignment
         audio: The speech waveform
         sample_rate: The audio sampling rate
-        hopsize: The hopsize in seconds
         checkpoint: The model checkpoint to use for inference
         batch_size: The maximum number of frames per batch
-        pad: If true, centers frames at hopsize / 2, 3 * hopsize / 2, 5 * ...
         gpu: The index of the gpu to run inference on

     Returns: